 The Garden’s River Trail leads visitors from the Saluda River Bridge along a paved path to the ruins of the old Saluda River Factory.
 One of South Carolina’s oldest textile mills, the factory was constructed out of granite blocks sometime around 1830, and ultimately became one of the largest cotton mills in the South.
-At one point, the company that owned the factory utilized 64 slaves to help operate the mill.
 Several other businesses were located next to the factory including a general store, gristmill, tavern and several boarding houses.
 This area makes up the Saluda Factory Historic District.

 The Saluda River Factory struggled financially throughout its history and was sold several times.
 This misfortune continued when Union troops set it ablaze during Sherman’s occupation of Columbia.
 On the eve of the burning of Columbia, Sherman and his troops set up camp on a point just above the factory.
 They began their assault on the city from this ridge on February 17, 1865.
 A huge boulder, known as “Sherman’s Rock,” still remains and is visible along the Garden’s Woodland Walk.